holzmaster/node-pr0gramm-api/README.md

 *Important*:
 - This approach uses async generators, which are currently hidden behind node's `--harmony` flag.
 To use this API, you need to start node with `--harmony`.
 - If you are using TypeScript, you need to have `"esnext.asynciterable"` and `"es6"` in your `lib` entry in `tsconfig.json`.
+- The module is exposed as CommonJS, not (yet) ES modules.
+If you use plain JavaScript, keep in mind using CommonJS imports instead of ES imports: `const { Pr0grammAPI, ItemFlags } = require("pr0gramm-api");`